Getting Fruity: New Community Orchards planted at the Essex Country Parks

-New orchards have been planted at three of the Essex Country Parks, Belhus Woods, Hadleigh and Weald, in association with the Essex Forest Initiative and Essex County Council Place Services.
+New orchards were planted at three of the Essex Country Parks, Belhus Woods, Hadleigh and Weald, in association with the Essex Forest Initiative and Essex County Council Place Services in 2023.

 These orchards will benefit both local communities and wildlife, becoming wonderful places to spend time as they grow and develop.